Implementation date: December 2017

 Charity no. 281867

-- We collect your personal data in order to be able to send out copies of the Bible League Quarterly to which you have subscribed.
+- We collect your personal data in order to be able to send out copies of the Bible League Quarterly that you have subscribed to.

-- We store your data on a password protected computer, to which only the Secretary and a nominated Trustee has access.
+- We store your data on a password protected computer, to which only the Secretary and a nominated Trustee have access.

-- Paper documents which have your data on, are securely kept in a locked filing cabinet.
-Only the secretary and a nominated Trustee has access to this.
+- Paper documents which have your data, are kept securely.
+Only the Secretary and a nominated Trustee have access to this.

-- We only keep your data for as long as you are a subscriber.
+- We only keep your data for as long as you are a subscriber, except where we are required by statutory legislation to keep records for a fixed amount of time, such as for the Charities Commission.

-- We will use your data only for the reasons that you have indicated.
+- We will only use your data for the reasons that you have indicated.
+We will not pass on your data to other third party organizations.

-- If you give us permission we will contact you with information about Bible League Meetings.
+- If you give us permission we will contact you with information about Bible League Meetings taking place in your area.

 - You can request at any time to have your contact preferences altered or removed.